 Also needed for dilution phase:

 - vegetable glycerin (I use this palm-free kind)

 - distilled water

 Liquid soap requires a different type of lye than bar soap.
 For this recipe, you’ll need to order some potassium hydroxide (or KOH).
-I buy mine from Bramble Berry or Essential Depot.
-Both are 90% pure, so this recipe is calculated for that purity level.
-If your potassium hydroxide has a different purity, you’ll need to run the recipe through soapcalc with a 3% superfat for the new lye value.
-(Higher superfats aren’t really needed in liquid soap, so 3% is plenty for this recipe.)
+I usually buy mine from Essential Depot.
+It’s 90% pure, so this recipe is calculated for that purity level.
+If your potassium hydroxide has a different purity, you’ll need to run the recipe through Soapee’s lye calculator with a 3% superfat for the new lye value.
+(Higher superfats aren’t needed in liquid soap, since extra fat tends to separate out of the finished soap.)

 After you’ve obtained some potassium hydroxide and are ready to make the soap, you’ll next need to make a dandelion tea and dandelion infused oil.

 To make the tea, place 1 cup of dandelion flowers in a heat proof jar and pour 1.5 cups of simmering hot distilled water over them.
 Let the tea infuse for about 20 to 30 minutes then strain.
 Cool completely before using in soap recipes.

 To make the infused oil, please see #1 on my post 12 Things to Make With Dandelion Flowers.